The population of Laos is 6.8 million people in 2016 with an annual growth rate of around 2%.

 A little over 75% of the whole population of Laos has access to primary health care (urban 98%, rural 71%).

 Maternal mortality rates are dramatically high in rural and remote areas where women tend to deliver at home and benefit from neither pre nor post natal care.

 The country’s geography plays a significant role in defining access to health facilities.
 In rural areas, in particular, people are forced to walk long distances to seek medical help and health care services.

-About 73% of the Laos population (adult) can read and write (UN Human Development Report 2009).
+79.9% of the Laos population (adult) can read and write (UN Human Development Report 2016).
 Overall, there are more illiterate women than men.
 Causes of female illiteracy vary across provinces and among the different ethnic groups, but poverty, distance, costs, and traditional beliefs tend to be the main factors.
 Other factors include the burden of household chores, early marriage or pregnancy.

 The literacy rates for adult women and men in the Northern region are lower than in the other regions.
 Luang Namtha, in the northern region, has lowest percentage of adult literacy, and Vientiane capital has the highest percentage of adults who can read and write.

 There are gaps in terms of education between boys and girls, rich and poor, urban and rural areas.
 Within urban areas, the gaps are narrower while the rural areas record some of the lowest educational indicators in the country, and the gaps continue to widen.